talkkonnect/sippayphone/README.md

 SIPPAYPHONE
 ===========

-A golang API to Control baresip over tcp socket
+A golang API to Control baresip over tcp socket so as to build a working hard phone using the Raspberry Pi

 This software is written in [Go programming language](https://golang.org/) to control baresip via tcp socket with json